Undergraduate Research Opportunities

 Honors College Discovery Fellows Program for 1st Year Students

 First-semester freshmen with an ACT composite score of 33 or better are eligible for the Honors College Discovery Fellows Program.
 The Discovery Fellows Program gives students the opportunity to work with a faculty member on a research project or other scholarly activity appropriate to their major.
 Students are identified from application data and are contacted in January of their senior year to submit an application essay to the Discovery Fellows Coordinator.
 Participants are selected by the deans of their respective colleges or schools.
 Fellows work eight hours per week during the academic year.
-They are paid a stipend of $1,700 for the year.
-(This stipend should not affect a student’s financial aid package.)
+They are awarded a $2000 scholarship for the year.
 Fellows also receive automatic acceptance to the Honors College.
 Students submit monthly progress reports to the Discovery Fellows Coordinator, and participate in a fall orientation, social gatherings, and a year-end seminar at which they re-cap their experiences.
 In the past, participating students have been selected from the following schools and colleges: Agriculture, Food and Natural Resources; Arts and Science; Business; Engineering; Human Environmental Studies, Health Professions and Journalism.

 Recent Projects include: